htnghia1423/nestjs-with-https/README.md

 npm install
 ```

-Next, open Windows PowerShell and install `mkcert` using `choco`.
-You can find more information about `mkcert` on its [Cert Official Github page](https://github.com/FiloSottile/mkcert).
+Next, open Windows PowerShell with Admin access and install `mkcert` using `choco`.
+If you don't have `choco`, you can find and download it on offical website [Chocolatey Sofware](https://chocolatey.org/).You can find more information about `mkcert` on its [Cert Official Github page](https://github.com/FiloSottile/mkcert).

 ```sh
 choco install mkcert